Small Language Models: Faster, Cheaper AI Explained

 How Small Language Models Are Built

-Small language models rely on a set of optimization techniques that reduce size without sacrificing capability.
-These methods allow teams to create models that remain accurate, fast, and practical for real-world use on limited hardware.
+Small language models are built using optimization techniques that reduce model size while preserving performance.
+These methods make SLMs efficient, fast, and suitable for real-world applications on limited hardware.

-Knowledge distillation uses a large “teacher model” to guide a smaller “student model”.
-The student learns to match the teacher’s outputs and reasoning patterns.
-This approach helps the smaller model retain most of the teacher’s capability while using far fewer parameters.
+Knowledge distillation trains a smaller “student model” using a larger “teacher model.”
+The student learns to replicate the teacher’s outputs and reasoning patterns, allowing it to retain most of the original capability with far fewer parameters.

 Small Language Models vs Large Language Models